 Ring Stick Up Cam full review

-Ring Stick Up Cam design and build
+Ring Stick Up Cam Price & Availability

 The easiest way to describe Ring’s outdoor security camera is to say it looks just like the Ring doorbell with the omission of the button beneath the camera lens, and measures in exactly the same at 12.65cm x 6.17cm x 2.21cm.
 It has the same rectangular body with a slightly curved front and a generally nondescript look, with hidden access to the microUSB port on the rear.

-Thanks to the intuitive design of the Stick Up Cam, it’s completely wireless, making installation a much easier process.
+It’s completely wireless, making installation a much easier process.
 Don’t worry about rain and snow either, as the Stick Up Cam is weatherproof too (just make sure the cap is on the microUSB port on the rear!).

 It may not look as sleek and stylish as other security cameras on the market, but when it comes to outdoor cameras, do you really want something that looks expensive and draws attention to itself?
 We sure don’t.